 - Loss of purpose and self-esteem.
 The new gay identity, initially, may not be as profound as the previous Christian identity.

 - Inability to connect.
-Leaving the church means entire social network is lost and the new LGBTI world can be difficult to negotiate.
+Leaving the church means the entire social network is lost and the new LGBTQ world can be difficult to negotiate.

 - Higher risk of HIV & STI infection.
 People from church backgrounds rarely have access to safe-sex education.

 - Discrimination.
-LGBTI people of faith can experience discrimination not only from their churches but also within the LGBTI community
+LGBTQ people of faith can experience discrimination not only from their churches but also within the LGBTQ community.

 Who should attend?